oracle/graal/sulong/README.md

 Sulong is written in Java and uses the Truffle language implementation framework and Graal as a dynamic compiler.

-With Sulong you can execute C/C++, Fortran, and other programming languages that can be transformed to LLVM bitcode on GraalVM.
+With Sulong you can execute programming languages that can be transformed to LLVM bitcode on GraalVM.
+This includes languages like C/C++, Fortran, and others.

 # User Documentation